 So when is the wrong time to resolve a conflict?
 The answer to this is when either party is feeling emotional or defensive in a negative way.
 This could be that one person (either you, the parent, or the kid) is feeling angry, sad, bitter, nervous, or anxious.
 When your kid is feeling emotional, their emotions are said to be running high.
 They are less inclined to truly listen to what you are saying (and this is probably true for you as well).

 It’s when a person’s emotions are running high that they feel more temptation to say what is on the cusp of their mind (even if this isn’t actually how they feel).
 Your kid is more inclined to say what is hurtful in the hopes of changing your behavior.
 They may say things that they regret later.
 If time could be reversed, your kid might not say half the things that came out of their mouth during the argument.

 If you do end up in an argument with your kid, avoid taking the things said too personally.
 Not everything they say reflects how they truly feel.
+Also, their emotions fluctuate, and you need to remember that their emotions do not define your relationship.
 This can be incredibly difficult, but it’s worth remembering.

 We’ve all dealt with kids that are determined to argue.
 They can’t be satisfied with the boundaries that are set in place.
 When this happens, tell your kid that the final verdict is the limitation you have established, that you acknowledge their feelings, but that you are done talking about the matter.
 By doing this, you are setting your own boundary of what you are willing to tolerate.
 Your kid may not be happy with this limitation, but it’s important to uphold it so they know they can’t walk all over you.